Manendragarh-Chirmiri-Bharatpur district

 Manendragarh-Chirmiri-Bharatpur district is a district of Chhattisgarh state in India.
-Earlier it was in Korea district.
-Manendragarh has been inaugurated as a separate District on September 9, 2022 by the Chief Minister of Chhattisgarh State Shri Bhupesh Baghel. administrative headquarters of the district is Manendragarh.
+It was formerly a part of Korea district until its separation on 9 September 2022, inaugurated by the chief minister of Chhattisgarh Bhupesh Baghel.
+Administrative headquarters of the district is Manendragarh.

 The district lies in the northwesternmost part of Chhattisgarh in the Surguja division.
-It borders Madhya Pradesh to the north and west, Koriya and Surajpur districts to the east and Korba and Gaurela-Pendra-Marwahi districts to the south.
+It borders Madhya Pradesh to the north and west, Korea and Surajpur districts to the east and Korba and Gaurela-Pendra-Marwahi districts to the south.
 It is mountainous and forested, and largely tribal-populated.
-The district was part of the princely states of Changbhakar and Korea before Independence.
+The district was part of the princely states of Changbhakar and Korea before independence.

-The district has three subdivisions:- Bharatpur, Manendragarh and Khadganwan, and divided into six tehsils :- Manendragarh, Bharatpur, Khadgawan, Chirmiri, Kelhari And Kotadol.
+The district has three subdivisions: Bharatpur, Manendragarh and Khadganwan, and divided into six tehsils: Manendragarh, Bharatpur, Khadgawan, Chirmiri, Kelhari and Kotadol.

 Demographics

 At the time of the 2011 census, Manendragarh-Chirimri-Bharatpur district had a population of 411,490.
 Manendragarh-Chirimri-Bharatpur district has a sex ratio of 970 females to 1000 males.
 32.27% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 34,339 (8.35%) and 207,156 (50.34%) of the population respectively.

 At the time of the 2011 census, 38.58% of the population spoke Hindi, 34.09% Surgujia, 7.08% Bagheli, 5.60% Chhattisgarhi, 5.04% Baghoria, 1.77% Odia, 1.33% Bhojpuri, 1.19% Bengali and 1.06% Sadri as their first language.